How to Move Houseplants Indoors for the Winter: Step-By-Step Guide

 However, don’t move them inside at once.
 Instead, bring them indoors at night when the temperatures are approximately 50°F, then move them back outdoors during the day.

-Continue with the same routine for about two weeks, but increase the amount of time they stay indoors.
-By the time winter begins, your plants will have adapted to the environment inside, making it suitable to keep them indoors full-time.
+Continue with the same routine for about two weeks, but increase the time they stay indoors.
+By winter, your plants will have adapted to the environment inside, making it suitable to keep them indoors full-time.

 3. Maintain Your Plants While They Are Indoors